Daya in sanskrit means

 Daya Yoga Studio seed was planted in spring of 2005, in Ridgewood, Queens.
 A place existed that served as a space for practicing yoga as well as a community center for people living in the area from all over the world.
 Beginnings were quiet and very intimate.
 Classes were small and simple.

 It was just few of us than.
-Consistancy and the sense of community kept us close together.
-The neighborhood started changing and everybody wanted to live in Bushwick and be part of Daya.
+Consistency and the sense of community kept us close together.
+The neighborhood started changing and everybody wanted to live in Bushwick and to be a part of Daya.
 So we had to get a bigger house, as the family was growing...

 Through the practice of Hatha and Kundalini Yoga (asana, pranayama) we introduce a way to find a balance and purify the body and mind to move to a state of higher awareness.
 Ayurveda; an ancient holistic approach to life, is a way to be healthy and happy.
 Our goal is to help people understand their own bodies and what they need.
 In a healthy body, a healthy soul lives.